basespace/basespace-ruby-sdk/README.md

 	[Arabidopsis thaliana, Bos Taurus, Escherichia coli, Homo sapiens, Mus musculus, Phix,\
 	 Rhodobacter sphaeroides, Rattus norvegicus, Saccharomyces cerevisiae, Staphylococcus aureus]

-## Browsing data with global browse access
+## Browsing Data with Global Browse Access

 This section demonstrates basic browsing of BaseSpace objects once an access-token for global browsing has been obtained.
 We will see how objects can be retrieved using either the ``BaseSpaceAPI`` class or by use of method calls on related object instances (for example once